KenanK0/MentalHealth/README.md

 # Mental Health
-DSW Project
+**DSW Project**
 This repository contains all the assets we used to build the Mental Health website and the documentation

-**Present an effective and innovative way to tackle and solve the social issue that is mental health (or the lack thereof) and illness by means of a website.**
+**Our website Present an effective and innovative way to tackle and solve the social issue that is mental health (or the lack thereof) and illness by means of a website.**

 **Version 1.0.0**
 ### Built With